Liam Hearn: Return to Non-League

 On 23 May 2016, Hearn signed for Ilkeston.
 On 12 August he re-signed for Alfreton Town following Ilkeston's suspension from the Northern Premier Division.

 In May 2017, Hearn signed a contract with Basford United.
 He scored the second goal in the 23rd minute in Basford's 5–0 title clinching victory over Market Drayton on 19 April 2018 at Greenfields Sports Ground, seeing Basford promoted into Northern Premier League Premier Division.
 Hearn scored a hat-trick in the 5–1 victory over Dunkirk in Nottinghamshire Senior Cup Final on 9 May 2018.

 Hearn won the EVO-STIK League South Player of the Year and EVO-STIK NPL Show Fans' Player of the Year, he was also top scorer in the league with 39 league goals winning the golden boot award.

 On 17 January 2020, Hearn was announced as signing a one-month loan deal with Southern League Premier Division Central side Tamworth.
 Hearn made his debut for Tamworth on 21 January 2020, coming on as a 55th minute substitute for Dan Creaney in a 6–2 victory over Solihull Moors in a Birmingham Senior Cup quarter final fixture.
 Liam made his Southern League Premier Division Central debut on 25 January 2020, as Tamworth were defeated 4–2 away at Peterborough Sports.
 Liam started his first game for Tamworth on 8 February 2020, away at Redditch United, and scored his first goal in a 2–0 victory.

 In March 2020 he returned to Hucknall Town.

 International career

 Hearn was selected and called up to the England C team in 2009, and went on to earn one cap.

 Coaching career

+During the 2016-17 season whilst playing for Alfreton Town, Hearn was appointed pathway academy coach in their partnership with Notts County, he had previously worked as an academy coach for Ilkeston.

 Hearn accepted the role of full-time Head Lead Community coach at Basford United in the Northern Premier League in May 2018.
+He took over as interim first team manager following the departure of Martin Carruthers.

+In 2019 he returned to Mansfield Town as a youth development coach.

 In 2020, he joined Derby County as a youth development phase coach.

+In January 2022, Hearn returned to Basford as assistant manager before departing at the end of the 2021–22 season.
+In January 2023, Hearn joined Sheffield United as a striker coach for the clubs youth academy.